jnkwrych/jnkwrych.github.io/_posts/2025-03-31-gpt-4-turbo-vs-gpt-4o-mini-vs-gpt-3-5-turbo-for-data-mapping.md

 // Example usage
 normalizeProductData("Trek Domane SL 6, Carbon Road Bike, 3499€").then(console.log).catch(console.error);
 ```

-For a more advanced real-world example, check out [@steven-tey’s open-source LLM starter](https://github.com/steven-tey/llm-starter), which showcases a streamlined approach to working with OpenAI in a Next.js setup.

 ### Key Takeaways
 - **GPT-3.5 Turbo** was surprisingly good for schema validation but struggled with very complex mappings (e.g., identifying product categories from descriptions).